Configure services

 vendor/bin/console newrelic:record-deployment <AppName>

 where AppName corresponds to the preconfigured in NewRelicEnv::NEW_RELIC_APPLICATION_ID_ARRAY.
-For more details, see Migration guide - Monitoring
+For more details, see Upgrade the Monitoring module

 Webdriver